Keywords

 Cost-effectiveness Analysis, economic evaluation, dementia, Alzheimer's Disease, identification, treatment,

 Dementia remains incurable, and treatment trials are typically conducted after the symptoms manifest, potentially too late in the disease process to alter its course.
-Early identification and intervention during the pre-diagnosis phase offer the potential to introduce more cost-effective strategies and enhance quality of life.
-This review aims to scrutinise emerging evidence and present a comprehensive summary of cost-effectiveness estimates of all strategies targeting the pre-diagnosis dementia population.
+Thus, it is essential to identify and implement cost-effective strategies targeting individuals who have not yet been formally diagnosed with dementia.
+This review aims to scrutinise emerging evidence and present a comprehensive summary of cost-effectiveness estimates of all strategies targeting the pre-diagnosis dementia populations.

 A systematic search will be conducted across six electronic databases.
 All articles will be assessed against pre-defined eligibility criteria through title and abstract screening, and full-text screening phases.
 Data from the included articles will be extracted using a standardized template.
 A newly established framework based on the CHEERS 2022 checklist will be applied to assess the reporting quality of the included articles.
 The entire review process, from screening to data extraction and quality assessment, will be a dual process conducted by two reviewers.
 Disagreements will be resolved by a third senior reviewer.
 The extracted data will be synthesised and presented in tables and figures.